This site requires a more recent version of Adobe Flash Player to function properly.

-We forecast that the storage hardware segment will have a gross margin of ~41% in 2013, slightly low from 2012.
-Gross margin will continue to decrease steadily to ~32% by the end of the forecast period, due to the significant pricing pressure that storage hardware has experienced in recent years.
-In comparison, the software segment is expected to have gross margins of ~79% over the same time period.
+We forecast that the information storage segment will have a gross margin of 53% in 2015, slightly lower than 2014.
+Gross margin will continue to decrease steadily to 47% by the end of the forecast period, due to the significant pricing pressure that storage hardware has experienced in recent years.
+In comparison, other segments such as VMware, content management software and information security software (RSA) are expected to have gross margins of over 60% over the same time period.

 Storage Hardware & Software Markets

-The storage hardware market in terms of Gigabytes (GB) of storage is expected to grow from over 27 billion GB in 2012 to nearly ~280 billion GB by 2019.
+The storage hardware market (internal plus external storage) in terms of Gigabytes (GB) of storage is expected to grow from over 48 billion GB in 2014 to nearly over 160 billion GB by the end of our forecast period.
 However, the value of the storage hardware market is expected to grow more modestly due declines in pricing per GB of storage.
-The storage software market is expected to grow at around ~5% annually from ~$14 billion in 2012 to ~$19.5 billion by 2019.
+The storage software market is expected to grow at around ~5% annually from ~$12 billion in 2014 to nearly $16 billion by 2020.

 Ongoing Server Virtualization